emahmi/Important-Topics-For-Developer/Programming Topics.md

 ### Interface
 An interface can be defined using the interface keyword.
 An interface can contain declarations of methods, properties, indexers, and events.
 However, it cannot contain fields, auto-implemented properties.

+## Q-2

+### Private:
+The code is only accessible within the same class.
+### Public:
+The code is accessible for all classes.
+### Protecte:
+The code is accessible within the same class, or in a class that is inherited from that class.
+### Internal:
+The code is only accessible within its own assembly, but not from another assembly.
+### Protected Internal:
+It is used to specifies that access is limited to the current assembly or types derived from the containing class.
+### Private Protected:
+It is used to specifies that access is limited to the containing class or types derived from the containing class within the current assembly.

+## Q-3